Fibred product of commutative algebras: generators and relations: Construction

 \subsubsection{Hard case}

 How to build up affine representations of algebras $A_0,A_1,A_2$ to validate the Easy case, i.e. such that $A_0=A_1 \otimes_{k[x_1, \dots, x_n]} A_2$?

 Start with principal ideals in $A_0$: only those which are maximal under inclusion are necessary.
 Take a generator of each such an ideal.
 Choose any maximal $k$-linearly independent subset in the set of generators chosen.
-Since $A_0$ is Artinian algebra of finite type, this subset is obliged to be finite; let it consist of $s$ elements $g_1, \dots, g_s$.
-Each element $g_j$ corresponds to the variable $x_j$ in $k[x_1, \dots, x_s].$ The construction done fixes a homomorphism of $k$-algebras $k[x_1, \dots, x_s]\twoheadrightarrow A_0$.
+Since $A_0$ is an algebra of finite type, this subset is obliged to be finite; let it consist of $s$ elements $g_1, \dots, g_s$.
+Each element $g_j$ corresponds to the variable $x_j$ in $k[x_1, \dots, x_s].$ The construction done fixes a homomorphism of $k$-algebras $h_0:k[x_1, \dots, x_s]\twoheadrightarrow A_0$.
 Let $K_0:=\ker h_0$.
-It is clear that this is a finitely generated $k[x_1, \dots, x_s]$-module.
+Since $k[x_1, \dots ,x_n]$ in Noetherian then $K_0$ is finitely generated ideal.